nilearn/dev-days-2020/index.md

-## Welcome to Nilearn Montreal Conference, 2020!
+## Welcome to Nilearn Montreal Workshop, 2020!

-This is a five day conference organized by the [Nilearn](https:/nilearn.github.io) team, from May 18-22, 2020 in Montreal, Canada!
+A five day workshop organized by the [Nilearn](https:/nilearn.github.io) team, from May 18-22, 2020 in Montreal, Canada!
 Organizers: Gael Varoquaux, Elizabeth Dupre, Kshitij Chawla.
 Please contact [Kshitij Chawla](kshitij.chawla@inria.fr) if you have questions, suggestions, or want to participate in any of the events.

-### Events
+### Schedule

 Event | Details | Time
 ----- | ------- | ----